ADesprets/cp4i-install/README.md

 > Duration time: ~ 40+ min

-Let's create an OpenShift cluster in VPC Infrastruture.
+Let's use Terraform to provision an OpenShift cluster in VPC Infrastruture.

 1. Export API credential tokens as environment variables